geybriyel-se/Business-Application/README.md

-# Job Order Management
+# Job Order Management API
 A RESTful API for managing job orders in a business environment.

-## Tools Used
-- IntelliJ IDEA
-- Spring Initializr
-- MySQL Workbench
-- Postman
-- Maven

-## Technologies Used
-- Java
-- Spring Boot
-- Hibernate
-- MySQL

 ## Features
 - **Job Order Creation**: Create new job orders with customer details